Leon-azerty/Fastory/README.md

 - implement search feature
 - add pagination to navigate through different pages
 - display more data in tables
+- hide text in table when it's too long

 ## To Do